The most iconic places in the USA to visit in your lifetime!

 Another one of the famous places in America to remember!
 The Alamo is most notably referenced regarding Texas independence.
 The Alamo is famous for its prominence in the Texas Revolution, where a grueling battle ensued to ensure Texas freedom.

 The full story, as well as individual tales, can be found in the beautifully preserved hallways of the Alamo.
 Entrance here is free; however, guided tours typically fall somewhere in the $10-15 range and offer even more insight on the history of the Alamo.

 There are two observation decks: one on the 86th floor and another at the 102nd.
-Whichever you choose, you’ll soon realize why this is such a ‘must visit’ item while in the big apple.
+Whichever you choose, you’ll soon realize why this is one of the most famous places in the big apple.